A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Reduction to (s,t)-Layered Graphs

+Observe that during the process of reducing a graph $G$ to an $(s,t)$-straight graph $G_S$, the weight of every edge $(a,b)$ is always equal to the length of some $a\utov b$ path in the original graph, so the edge weights are bounded.

+\begin{lemma} Assume there exists an algorithm that solves the next-to-shortest path problem on any $(s,t)$-straight graph $G_S$ in:

-time, then there exists a $O(|V|^4|E|^3\log |V|)$-time algorithm that can solve the next-to-shortest path problem on any positively weighted digraph $G=(V,E)$. \end{lemma} \begin{proof} We consider the above algorithm $\nsp(G;s,t)$, where $G$ is a positively weighted directed graph, and this recursive algorithm eventually call $G_S$.
+time, then there exists a $O(|V|^4|E|^3\log |V|)$-time algorithm that can solve the next-to-shortest path problem on any positively weighted digraph $G=(V,E,w)$. \end{lemma} \begin{proof} We consider the above algorithm $\nsp(G;s,t)$, where $G$ is a positively weighted directed graph, and this recursive algorithm eventually call $G_S$.
 Regarding the time complexity, we can notice the followings: \begin{itemize} \item In each recursive step the vertex set decreases by one, i.e., $|V'| = |V|-1$.
-Hence, $\nsp(G;s,t)$ performs at most $O(|V|)$ recursive calls before $G$ becomes $(s,t)$-straight. \item Each recursive step only adds back-edges, so $|E_F(G_S)|\le |E_F(G)|\le |E(G)|$. \item Each step takes $O(|V|^2 |E_F(G)|)$ time, since in each step we examine at most $|V|^2$ pairs of vertices, and for each pair we spend $O(1)$ time plus an additional scan over a subset of forward edges. \end{itemize} Consequently, if $\nsps(G_S;s,t)$ runs in time, then the time complexity of $\nsp(G;s,t)$ is:
+Hence, $\nsp(G;s,t)$ performs at most $O(|V|)$ recursive calls before $G$ becomes $(s,t)$-straight. \item By~\Cref{lem:no-new-forward}, Hence, $|E_F(G_S)|\le |E(G)|$ \item Each step takes $O(|V|^2 |E_F(G)|)$ time, since in each step we examine at most $|V|^2$ pairs of vertices, and for each pair we spend $O(1)$ time plus an additional scan over a subset of forward-edges which lie on some shortest $s\utov t$ paths. \end{itemize} Consequently, if $\nsps(G_S;s,t)$ runs in time, then the time complexity of $\nsp(G;s,t)$ is: